gbadev-org/tonc/content/asm.md

 #### Function calls

 Function calls use a special kind of branching instruction, namely `bl`.
 It works exactly like the normal branch, except that it saves the address after the `bl` in the link register (`r14` or `lr`) so that you know where to return to after the called function is finished.
 In principle, you can return with to the function using ‘`mov pc, lr`’, which points the program counter back to the calling function, but in practice you might be better off with `bx` (Branch and eXchange).
-The difference is that `bx` can also switch between ARM and THUMB states, which isn't possible with the `mov` return.
+The difference is that `bx` can also switch between ARM and Thumb states, which isn't possible with the `mov` return.
 Unlike `b` and `bl`, `bx` takes a register as its argument, instead of a label.
 This register will usually be `lr`, but the others are allowed as well.

 There's also the matter of passing parameters to the function and returning values from it.
 In principle you're free to use any system you like, it is recommended to ARM's own [ARM Architecture Procedure Call Standard](http://www.arm.com/miscPDFs/8031.pdf) (AAPCS) for this.
 For the majority of the work this can be summarized like this.